FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 When a user goes to `/login`, we redirect them from the Express sever to FusionAuth’s login page.
 One of the main reasons we installed FusionAuth is so that we don’t have to handle the login process at all!

-*Note: there is a way to use your own custom login with iFrame, but that is outside the scope of this tutorial*
+*Note: there is a way to access the FusionAuth pages in an iframe so that the user doesn't have to be redirected, but that is outside the scope of this tutorial.*

 Now, lets configure our `server/routes/login.js` file to do just that: